A masquerade is a non-professional costume competition featuring costumes from comic books, movies, Japanese animation or video games.

 - If more online applications are received than there are available spots, you must email firstname.lastname@example.org to be placed on a waiting list.

-- The remaining spots will be available for onsite registration on Saturday, September 10th, between 10 a.m. and noon in the Cosplay Lounge.
+- The remaining spots will be available for onsite registration on Saturday, September 9th, between 10 a.m. and noon, at the back of the Hall 2 at the Masquerade intake desk.

 We are introducing Green Room by appointment!
-Book your timeslot in our calendar during online pre-registration or at the Masquerade Desk (Saturday) at the cosplay lounge and show up at the scheduled time at the Green Room to have your costume judged, speak to the MC, sound technician, ninjas and have your picture taken.
+Book your timeslot in our calendar during online pre-registration or at the Masquerade Desk (Saturday) at the back of Hall 2 and show up at the scheduled time at the Green Room to have your costume judged, speak to the MC, sound technician, ninjas and have your picture taken.
 You’re then free to enjoy your day until final call time!

 There will only be a total of 50 entry slots, including advance registration, so be sure to arrive early for onsite registration if you weren’t able to secure a spot during pre-registration!

 Final call time will be one hour before the show.
-You must report to the Masquerade Green Room by that time or you will be disqualified.
+You must report to the Masquerade Desk at the back of Hall 2 to be brought into the Green Room by that time or you will be disqualified.
 Please note that you will not be able to leave the Green Room after that time.
 It is therefore strongly recommended that you wrap up anything you needed done prior.

-- Microphones will not be provided.
+1) Microphones will not be provided.
 Using a pre-recorded soundtrack is highly recommended.
 You can submit your soundtrack during online pre-registration.
 On the day of the show, only MP3 files on USB keys will be accepted.
-No files on cellphones, CDs, YouTube, Dropbox or other file sharing sites will be accepted.
+No files on cellphones, CDs, YouTube, Dropbox, Bluetooth, AirDrop, or any other file sharing sites will be accepted.
 There will also be no Wi-Fi available for downloads.
 The Masquerade team does NOT have a music library to choose your music from.
 If you do not submit a soundtrack, your entry will be silent.
 Be prepared to submit your file during your Green Room appointment.

 Standard Judging Division System